BancFirst Tower: History

 Located at 100 North Broadway Avenue, the 36-floor skyscraper was completed in 1971 for Liberty National Bank and Trust Company, once one of Oklahoma City's largest banks.
 Liberty Bank was purchased by Bank One in 1997.
 After the bank's acquisition by Bank One, the tower displayed the Bank One logo.
-Today the tower presently displays the Chase logo as the bank holds an agreement to lease signage rights on the building.
+Chase held the naming rights for the building and the building displayed the Chase logo before the building was purchased by BancFirst.
+Presently, the building displays the BancFirst logo.

 The anchor of the USS Oklahoma, salvaged after the battleship was sunk at Pearl Harbor on December 7, 1941, was located on the Park Avenue median between Chase Tower and the Skirvin Hilton Hotel until it was moved to its current location at 12th Street and Broadway.
 The USS Oklahoma was second in casualties only to the USS Arizona on the day of the attack.

 7,437 interior lighting fixtures were upgraded in May 2001.
 The tower was acquired by Cotter Ranch Properties in 2004.

 In 2016, Tyler Toney of Dude Perfect set the Guinness World Record for the world's highest basketball shot from the roof of the tower.